SreekanthGudisi/GitHubUserAndFollowers/README.md

 // Cache system for all the images :

-a) I have stroed all images Cache into dictonary from API call.
+   I have stroed all images Cache into dictonary from API call.
 Once API is calling all images will save into cache into dictonary.
 Next time onwords showing images from Cache.
 So no need of loading all images from API.

+// Lazy loading

-b) Doing lazy loading also to reduce the memory management.
+   Doing lazy loading also to reduce the memory management.